 Children’s Health and Education Won state ordered lead and asbestos abatement at Whittier Elementary School, summer of 2003.
 After several public actions, members of Lideres (Whittier Parent Committee) pressured the Chicago Public School administration and Alderman Danny Solis, 25th Ward, to abate contaminants.

 Pure Metals LLC Metal Shredder Led community opposition against a dangerous project expedited by Alderman Danny Solis.
 Residents were at each zoning hearing to voice environmental concerns and safety of nearby students of Benito Juarez High School with regard to the project, delaying the project over 6 months.
-Pure Metals LLC has lost one of two major funders due to delays and a “due process” lawsuit filed against the project.
+Pure Metals LLC lost one of two major funders due to delays and a “due process” lawsuit filed against the project, and ultimately Pure Metals LLC went out of business striking a big victory for our grassroots organizing efforts.

 Fisk and Crawford Coal Plants Organized residents of Pilsen and activists city-wide to participate in demonstrations against the coal plants.
 Represent the Pilsen community on the Fisk and Crawford Reuse Task Force assembled by Mayor Rahm Emanuel.
 We continue to develop community consensus and fight for community demands as the redevelopment of the site moves forward.